BuckWoody/workshops/SQL-SQL2019-BDC/SQL2019BDC/00 - Pre-Requisites.md

 https://aka.ms/eapsignup

-When you access that site, put the words **Purpose: Workshop** in the *Please describe the specific application or workload that you will be testing with SQL Server 2019?* box.
+When you access that site, put the words **Purpose: SQL Bits 2019 Workshop** in the *Please describe the specific application or workload that you will be testing with SQL Server 2019?* box.
 You will be automatically approved.
 For the *Platform*, select **Azure Kubernetes Service (AKS)**.

 You will use these credentials in a subsequent step.
 It can take up to a week to receive your code.